Friday, July 29, 2011

 "You might think there's a werewolf in town.
 But you'd be wrong.
 It's not just one werewolf, but the whole town that's gradually transforming.
 Bit by bit, as the infection spreads, the werewolves are becoming more and moe powerful.
 In fact, humans may soon be the minority, mere prey for their hungry neighbors.
 Is it too late for the humans to fight back?
 Did they ever have a chance from the start?"

-Excellent follow-up to Night Life and Ravenous, one that's better than its predecessors.
+Bestial is an excellent follow-up to Night Life and Ravenous, one that is better than its predecessors.

 Karen Moffett and Gavin Keoph, the investigators from Night Life, check out the disappearances and "animal attacks" in Big Rock, at the behest of best-selling horror researcher/author Martin Burgess (also a key character in Night Life).